kirillkotov/Push-SDK-Android/pushsdkandroid/Module.md

 # Module pushsdkandroid

-PushSDK library one and only module
+PushSDK one and only module

 # Package com.push.android.pushsdkandroid